bbfrederick/rapidtide/docs/usage_happy2std.rst

 	This is a utility for registering happy output maps to standard coordinates.
 NB: this
-	will only work if you have a working FSL or ANTs installation.
+	will only work if you have a working FSL installation.

 Inputs:
 ^^^^^^^

-	Text files containing time series data
+	inputfileroot - the root name of the input NIFTI files (up and including the ‘desc’ but not the underscore).

+	outputdir - The location for the output files

+	featdirectory - Either a feat-like directory (x.feat or x.ica) or an fmriprep derivativesanat directory where the information needed for registration to standard space can be found

 Outputs:
 ^^^^^^^^

-	None
+	The happy maps, transformed to MNI152 space

 Usage:
 ^^^^^^